saitamasahil/skyscraper/docs/CONFIGINI.md

 #### skipped

-If a rom has no resources attached to it in the cache, it will be left out when generating a game list file.
-It will still show up in the frontend (at least it does for EmulationStation) but it won't exist in the game list file.
-You can safely leave out / disable this option unless you need the empty entries for some reason.
+Only has an effect if a rom has no resources attached to it in the cache.
+If false (default) the rom will be left out when generating a game list file.
+However, it will still show up in the frontend (at least it does for EmulationStation), but it won't exist in the game list file.
+If unsure leave it to false, unless you need generic gamelist entries, consisting of `<path/>` and `<name/>`, for some reason.
+In other words: If skipped is set to false and no entry for a rom is found in the cache _nothing_ will be added to the gamelist for that rom.
+If skipped is true and no entry for a rom is found in the cache a _generic_ entry will be added to the gamelist file for that rom.
+If a rom has data in Skyscraper's cache then this flag has no effect.

+!!! note

+    When skipped is set true, any generic added game entry is not eligible for formatting with a [nameTemplate](CONFIGINI.md#nametemplate).

 Default value: `false`
 Allowed in sections: `[main]`, `[<PLATFORM>]`, `[<FRONTEND>]`